Validation with Zod

 A complete route

-On invalid input, DaloyJS returns 422 Unprocessable Entity as RFC 9457 problem+json with the per-issue path and message array.
+On invalid input, DaloyJS returns 422 Unprocessable Entity as RFC 9457 problem+json with an errors array of per-issue path and message records.

 Body limits and content types